 A high degree of skill and understanding of facial anatomy is essential for any professional administering these injectables.
 Look for an office with a trained, experienced injector, not the cheapest price! 🙂

 FACT: Kybella was initially available to only Plastic Surgeons and Dermatologists.
-Dr. Walden was one of the first in Austin to be selected to train & offer Kybella.
+Kristin was one of the first in Austin to be selected to train & offer Kybella.

 CAN ANYONE BE TREATED WITH KYBELLA?

 Almost.
 The drug is not approved for kids under the age of 18.
 Kythera also recommends that doctors screen patients carefully to make sure that their submental fullness is indeed fat and not the result of something else, such as thyromegaly (enlargement of the thyroid) or cervical lymphadenopathy (enlargement of cervical lymph nodes in the neck).